noodlecollie/wzl-devlogs/pocket-pc/pocket-pc.md

-# Compiling for Pocket PC
+# Compiling Programs for Pocket PC in 2020

 During the 2020 coronavirus lockdown, I bought some old Pocket PC-based mobile devices off eBay for a bit of fun, and wanted to see whether I could get them to run my own programs.
 This page details my explorations into this.